greggman/sedon/README.md

 <img src="images/screenshots/forest-with-trees.png">

+I haven't made this the default because it needs LODing, culling, and more work to lower the poly count of the tree, merge leaves, etc.

 ### Mock WebGPU

 At one point I asked it to Mock WebGPU so it could run much of the code